sdarshil6/url-shortener/README.md

-# 🚀 FastAPI URL Shortener
+# 🚀 Shortify: A FastAPI URL Shortener

 A full-stack URL shortening service built with FastAPI and vanilla JavaScript.
-This application allows registered users to create, manage, and track short, memorable links from long URLs.
+This application allows registered users to create, manage, and analyze short, memorable links from long URLs through a modern and interactive dashboard.
 The project is designed to be a secure, multi-user service that is simple, efficient, and easy to deploy.

 ---

 ## ✨ Key Features

 - **User Accounts**: A complete authentication system where users can register, log in, and manage their own collection of links.
+- **Detailed Analytics Dashboard**: View a dashboard of all your links with total click counts and a detailed, toggleable breakdown of click timestamps.
+- **Edit Link Destination**: Easily update the target URL of an existing short link without changing the short link itself.
+- **QR Code Generation**: Automatically generates a scannable QR code for every created link, accessible from the dashboard.
 - **Link Expiration**: Set an optional expiration date and time for any short link, after which it will automatically deactivate.
-- **Custom Short Links**: Users can choose their own custom, memorable names for their short links.
-- **Click Tracking**: Automatically counts how many times a short link is visited.
-- **Secure Link Management**: All link management is protected, ensuring users can only view stats for and deactivate the links they own.
+- **API Rate Limiting**: Protects against abuse by limiting the number of requests for sensitive endpoints like login and registration.
-- **Simple Web Interface**: A clean, single-page UI that dynamically changes based on login status, allowing for account management and link creation.
+- **Modern Interactive UI**: A clean, two-column single-page application that dynamically changes based on login status and includes engaging features like a one-click "copy to clipboard" button.
-- **Automatic API Docs**: Interactive API documentation powered by FastAPI and Swagger UI.
+- **Automatic API Docs**: Interactive API documentation powered by FastAPI and Swagger UI for easy backend testing.

 ---